A star falls in to the abyss. 3rd January 2022

 Is my challenge to both of us.

 And now I notice that he has perfected the pseudo-therapeutic yes.
 It sounds wise and considered, compassionate even.
-I hear it when he doesn't know what to say in reply to me.
+I now understand that he uses it when he doesn't know what to say in reply to me.

 It sounds like he's heard me, and understood.

-Actually I think this specific yes is used instead of saying 'I disagree with you'.
+But actually I think this specific yes is used instead of saying 'I disagree with you'.

 Me -"It would need to be in a Gendlin form of metaphor and image, and sensation"